rhubarbgroup/email-address-encoder/README.md

 # Email Address Encoder for WordPress

 A lightweight plugin to protect plain email addresses and mailto links from email-harvesting robots by encoding them into decimal and hexadecimal entities.
 Has effect on the posts, pages, comments, excerpts and text widgets.
-No UI, no shortcode, no JavaScript — just simple spam protection.
+No UI, no JavaScript — just simple spam protection.

 ## Installation